JakobWorkingHard/Individuell-uppgift-H-lsostudie---Jakob/README.md

 Navigate into the cloned project directory and install the required packages using the provided file:
 **cd health_study_project**
 **python -m pip install -r requirements.txt**

+Sit back and enjoy the ride of some beautiful analysis!